thomarite/test-ci/README.md

 - black --> config file is pyproject.toml
 - tox --> config file is tox.ini
 - travis --> config file is .travis.yml
+- tools folder --> python script to validate yaml files to call from tox

 At the end of the day, you can make travis to call tox.
 And tox manage all tests for pylama and black.